-For some more traditional wine tasting, Cornell Winery is the pick (though they don't make their own wine so are really more a tasting room than a winery, but they are a great tasting room at that).
+Cornell Winery is the pick for a more traditional wine tasting (though they don’t make their own wine so are really more a tasting room than a winery, but they are a great tasting room at that).
 They are usually pouring a mix of Malibu-made wines as well as some Central Coast wines so you can get an idea of the styles of wines grown from Malibu up through Big Sur.

-But we then headed back to the coast because, well, that is what Malibu is known for after all.
-On our day trip we headed to El Matador State Beach, which I'd shockingly never been to despite it being the backdrop for truly iconic movies (I'm talking Grease and The Notebook).
-The walk down the stairs to the jagged caves and arched rock formations is a sight in and of itself not to mention the gorgeous beach.
+After a few sips, head back to the coast because, well, that is what Malibu is known for after all.
+A must-visit beach in Malibu is El Matador State Beach, which has been the backdrop for truly iconic movies (we’re talking, Grease and The Notebook).
+The walk down the stairs to the jagged caves and arched rocks is a sight in and of itself not to mention the gorgeous beach.
 But right now, the bluff lined with bright yellow and purple California wildflowers and flowering agave is proof that Spring is in full bloom.

-I'm all about acting like a tourist in your own town from time to time, so I rounded out my day I hit up an oldie-but-goodie, Malibu Seafood.
-If you're someone who enjoys an ice cold beer with your fish tacos after a day at the beach, be sure to hit up the gas station just a block north on PCH, because, while Malibu Seafood is BYO friendly, but it doesn't serve beer or wine.
+I’m all about acting like a tourist in your own town from time to time, so I say round out your road trip with a stop at the oldie-but-goodie, Malibu Seafood.
+If you’re someone who enjoys an ice cold beer with your fish tacos after a day at the beach, hit up the gas station just a block north on PCH, because, while Malibu Seafood is BYO friendly, but it doesn’t serve beer or wine.

 Watching the sun go down in my Maui Jim® shades, while noshing on my fish taco, I felt a gratitude for growing up so close to an incredible beach town like the Malibu.